Ron Brooks: 2012 season

 In his rookie season, he missed the first seven games due to a broken bone in his foot he sustained in the final pre-season game against the Detroit Lions.
 He was placed on injured reserve with the "designated to return" label.
 He returned in Week 9 against the Houston Texans, and went on to play in nine games, starting in two of them, and finished his rookie season with 19 tackles and four passes defended.

 On December 2, 2012, Brooks made his first career NFL start and led the Bills with a season high nine tackles and three passes defensed against the Jacksonville Jaguars.

 2013 season

 Brooks spent his 2013 season mostly on special teams, recording only 7 tackles on the season.

 2014 season

 On December 2, 2014, making his only start of the season, Brooks led the Bills with a season high eight tackles and a pass defended against the New England Patriots.

 2015 season

 On December 30, 2015, Brooks was placed on injured reserve.

 Philadelphia Eagles

-2016 season

 On March 9, 2016, Brooks signed a three-year deal with the Philadelphia Eagles, reuniting him with former Bills defensive coordinator Jim Schwartz.
 In Week 7 against the Minnesota Vikings, Brooks ruptured his right quadriceps tendon, keeping him out for the rest of the season.

 On August 30, 2017, Brooks was released by the Eagles.